MEI Travel Banner Ad

 Set sail aboard one of Carnival’s newest and largest ships with this week-long itinerary out of Miami.
 Packed with amenities including a top-deck roller coaster, a water park, and plenty of bars and included dining options, Carnival Celebration is the perfect vessel for a spring break getaway with friends.

-This itinerary includes three sea days for enjoying the amenities and relaxing by the pool, as well as three port calls: San Juan, St. Maarten, and Amber Cove.
+This itinerary includes three sea days for enjoying the amenities and relaxing by the pool, as well as three port calls: St. Thomas, San Juan, and Carnival’s newest private destination in the Bahamas, Celebration Key.

 In a list of best sailings for families with kids, we’d be remiss if we didn’t include a voyage on Disney Cruise Line.
 Though pricey, Disney knows how to make family vacations magical, and it offers some of the best experiences for families at sea.